Katie10sfeldt/githubTest/README.md

 * To merge the branch, type `git merge "name of branch you want to merge to the master" **enter**`
   * As long as no one has edited the master branch to be different from what you are merging, there should be no issues.
   * If the master has been edited and is different from the branch, you must fix the edit - assist the program in merging the files - and then stage the change, and commit.
 NOTE: when you commit this change, a message is not needed.
 Simply type `git commit **enter**`

+## Notes from GitHub Tutorial #10
+* GitHub is an online hosted (remote)repository.
+This means that multiple collaborators can work off the same code by cloning the code, then push up updates, and pull updates to their local computer.
+* Recommended: start a repo, then clone it to the comuter PRIOR to beginning work on it.
+* IF you already have a local repo that needs to be uploaded on github, start a new repo on GitHub.
+* Make sure the name matches your local repo
+* When you create the repo, GitHub will give you a link to the repo.
+* Copy the link, then in command prompt, type `git push <paste link> master **enter**`
+  * You would say "master" if that is the branch you want to push.

+* To clone a code from Github, cd to the location you want it saved, in command prompt, type `git clone <link> **enter**` then cd to that particular file.